juchong/MSP430_Reflow_Oven/README.md

 Attributions
 ========
-+ Lim Phang Moh - http://www.rocketscream.com - Original code off which this program is based
++ Lim Phang Moh - http://www.rocketscream.com - Author of MAX31855 library and original code off which this program is based
 + Brett Beauregard - http://www.brettbeauregard.com - Author of Arduino PID Library used in this program
-+ Limor Fried - http://www.adafruit.com - Author of MAX31855 Library
++ Bill Earl - http://www.adafruit.com - Author of Sous Vide, an excellent self-tuning PID controller example

 DISCLAIMER!!!
 ========